 Besides an extensive traveler and reader, Caterina can also be seen galloping on horseback, whizzing by on skates, or volunteering with the Red Cross.

-Assistant Director for Administrative & Financial Affairs
+Associate Director for Financial Affairs & Compliance

 Nienke, a pillar of ISI Florence since its first semester in the Fall of 2001, is fluent in English, Italian, and Dutch, her native tongue.